epfl-ada/ada-welovepandas-webpage/Seasonality.md

 - **Observation:**
   - Approx. 80% of the seasonal contribution in North America peaks in the winter months (Dec.-Feb.), compared to around 65% in Europe.

-  - The effect of **Oktoberfest** is visible with a peak contribution from **Dark Lagers** each October in Europe.

-  - Europe has a **second peak in May**, driven by **Porters** and **Strong Ales**.

-  - This second peak seems to be the main difference in seasonality patterns between Europe and North America.

-To recall the initial seasonality, we highlight the off-peak contributions from **Porters** (EU only) and **Dark Lagers**.
+  - We even can confirm our first suspect! **Oktoberfest** shows its face (or peak) on both continents each October in the form of a contribution from Dark Lagers, which contains among others **Märzen** as well as **Oktoberfestbeer**!
+Although the overall contribution to the total is only $\sim 5$%

+  - We also observe styles such as **Indian Pale Ale**, which showed marginal seasonality overall to have a larger contribution in America and pretty much none in Europe.
+We can recall here that due to the huge popularity in North America, even a slight seasonal change in ABV can have a strong overall effect if enough people drink (and rate) it.

+  - To our disappointment, St. Patricksday could not be confirmed.
+We observe the second peak in May, which is too late, and in the form of **Strong Ales** and **Porters** which peak only in Europe each year, a group of rather strong beers seems to gain popularity each May of every year.

+Let us recall our initial trends, highlighting the months of May and October:

 ![Seasonality highlighted in May and October](./plots/seasonality_may_oktober_highlighted.png)

 <br>

-There are a few observations we make from this:

-- Multiple beer styles show seasonal variation, most notably in both continents are specialty beers.
-They are truly special.

-- In both continents, as we suspected early on, a lot of styles contribute to seasonality with peak ABV values in Winter.
-This accounts for a whopping **~80$** of the seasonality in North America and around **65%** in Europe.

-- We even can confirm our first suspect! **Oktoberfest** shows its face (or peak) on both continents each October in the form of a contribution from Dark Lagers, which contains among others **Märzen** as well as **Oktoberfest beer**!
-Although the overall contribution to the total is only ~5.

-- We also observe styles such as **IPA**, which showed **marginal seasonality** overall to have a larger contribution in America and pretty much none in Europe.
-We can recall here that due to the huge popularity in North America, even a slight seasonal change in ABV can have a strong overall effect if enough people drink (and rate) it.

-- To our disappointment, **St. Patrick's day could not be confirmed**.
-We observe the **second peak in May**, which is too late, and in the form of **Strong Ales** and **Porters** which peak only in Europe each year, a group of rather strong beers seems to gain popularity each May of every year.
+- The second peak in Europe occurs in May, which is due to **Strong Ales** and **Porters**.
+- Europe declines quicker after its winterly peak than North America does.
+We do see multiple styles such as **IPA** having their peak only in February which explains the longer upkeep of high ABV